Davidic line: Division after Solomon's death

 After the death of David's son, King Solomon, the ten northern tribes of the Kingdom of Israel rejected the Davidic line, refusing to accept Solomon's son, Rehoboam, and instead chose as king Jeroboam and formed the northern Kingdom of Israel.
-This kingdom was conquered by the Neo-Assyrian Empire in the 8th century BCE which biblically and according to archeology to date exiled much of the bulk population of the Northern Kingdom, thus ending its sovereign status.
+This kingdom was conquered by the Neo-Assyrian Empire in the 8th century BCE which biblically and according to archaeology to date exiled much of the bulk population of the Northern Kingdom, thus ending its sovereign status.
 These are known to history as The Ten Lost Tribes.
-However, archeology and documentation seems at this date to indicate that some of the population were left and intermixed with the Judean populations in the Kingdom of Judea, and two centuries later with the exiled Judean populations in Mesopotamia.
-The best archeaology and documentation to date also seem to indicate that the remaining non-exiled Israelite peoples in the Samaria highlands have become known as Samaritans during the classic era and to modern times.
+However, archaeology and documentation seems at this date to indicate that some of the population were left and intermixed with the Judean populations in the Kingdom of Judea, and two centuries later with the exiled Judean populations in Mesopotamia.
+The best archaeology and documentation to date also seem to indicate that the remaining non-exiled Israelite peoples in the Samaria highlands have become known as Samaritans during the classic era and to modern times.
 Some of this seems to be confirmed by DNA Analysis.